raulbethencourt/opencode-context.nvim/README.md

 ## How It Works

-The plugin integrates directly with tmux to send messages to your running opencode session:
+The plugin integrates directly with tmux to send messages to your running opencode pane:

 1. **Auto-detects** running opencode pane in the current tmux window
+2. **Auto-creates** a new opencode pane if none found (configurable)
-2. **Sends keystrokes directly** to the opencode pane using `tmux send-keys`
+3. **Sends keystrokes directly** to the opencode pane using `tmux send-keys`
+4. **Supports placeholders** for rich context (@file, @selection, etc.)
-3. **You see the conversation** in real-time in your opencode interface
+5. **You see the conversation** in real-time in your opencode interface
-4. **No new processes** - uses your existing opencode session
+6. **No new processes** - uses your existing opencode pane or creates new panes as needed

 ### Detection Strategy